-A classic sugar cookie made easy by cutting them into bars.
-Frost with a generous layer of buttercream, tinted in your favorite color!
-Frosted Sugar Cookie Bars are a family favorite!
+A classic sugar cookie made easy by cutting them into bars, no rolling required!
+These Frosted Sugar Cookie Bars have a generous layer of buttercream, tinted in your favorite color!

 Sugar cookies are appropriate for just about any occasion.
-The holidays, a birthday, or just because they’re delicious!
+Holidays, a birthday, or just because they’re delicious!

-But while I’m always in the mood for sugar cookies, I’m not always in the mood to do all the rolling and cutting involved in making them.
+But while I’m always in the mood for cut out sugar cookies, I’m not always in the mood to do all the rolling and cutting involved in making them.
 Solution: Sugar Cookie Bars!

 Ingredient Notes

-• Vanilla extract – Try making your own Vanilla Extract for even more flavor!
+• Pure Vanilla extract – Try making your own Vanilla Extract for even more flavor!

 • Granulated Sugar- This recipe would also be a great time to put to use any Vanilla Sugar you happen to have in the cupboard.